 7 UNIQUE EXPERIENCES IN THAILAND

-Koh Tao is a tropical paradise, one of the most beautiful islands of Thailand, and is well known for its diving opportunities.
-The island is full of diving centers, which makes the price of getting a license pretty low, most places there usually charging an average of 260$ for an open water course (basic diving license).
-Just for comparison, in Beirut - where I'm based - the price is between 400-500$, and according to Google, the average price of a diving license in the world is anywhere between 350-450$.
-With prices like these, if you're interested in getting your open water certification, you'd be a fool not to swing by Koh Tao to get certified, plus diving there is actually beautiful and great as the marine animals and coral are plenty, and there's even a wreck dive (HTMS Sattakut) and an underwater park (Buoyancy World).
+Koh Tao is a tropical paradise and one of the most beautiful islands in Thailand, well known for its diving opportunities.
+The island is full of diving centers, which makes the price of getting a license pretty low.
+Most places there usually charge an average of 260$ for an open water course (basic diving license).
+Just for comparison, the average price of a diving license in the world is usually anywhere between 350 and 450$.
+If you're interested in getting your open water certification, hop on over to Koh Tao to get certified.
+Diving there is magical, as the marine animals and coral are plenty, and there's even a wreck dive (HTMS Sattakut) and an underwater park (Buoyancy World).
 Having dived a little everywhere over the world, I can guarantee you that this is one of nature's most beautiful sites, albeit a bit touristic.

-Who I recommend getting your license with: https://www.roctopusdive.com/book/
+Who I recommend getting your license from: roctopusdive.

-A lot of people know that you can take a boat tour to Mu Ko Ang Thong national park from the nearby islands (Koh Tao, Koh Phan Gan, Koh Samui, ... ) and spend the day there snorkeling, caving, and hiking.
-What some people might not know is that you can also spend the night there camping, the park can provide you with any camping-related types of equipment, including tents, sleeping bags, and mosquitoes nets.
-If you're not exactly the camping type but still want to spend the night there, they also have six simple bungalows for 600 baht per day (2 bedrooms), but you need to reserve them, and you can only do that via this website or alternatively ask your hotel staff/Airbnb host/friend to make that reservation for you.
+Many people know that you can take a boat tour to Mu Ko Ang Thong national park from the nearby islands (Koh Tao, Koh Phan Gan, Koh Samui, ... ) and spend the day there snorkeling, caving, and hiking.
+What some people might not know is that you can also spend the night there camping.
+The park can provide you with any camping-related types of equipment, including tents, sleeping bags, and mosquito nets.
+If you're not exactly the camping type but still want to spend the night there, they also have six simple bungalows for 600 baht per day (2 bedrooms).
+Still, you need to reserve them, and you can only do that via this website or ask your hotel staff/Airbnb host/friend to make that reservation for you.
 This is one activity that I always recommend in Thailand because it's one of my favorites.
-The parks cut all electricity at 11:00 pm, and I distinctively remember waking up in the middle of the night because I needed to go to the bathroom: I walked between the palm trees with the sound of the sea and saw fireflies everywhere, it was crazy to look up at the starry sky with big dark palm tree leaves shielding some of it.
-I recommend doing the viewpoint hike (the longer one) the second day, and also kayaking around the island.
-Oh, and you also get greeted my monkeys if you're an early bird so if you weren't convinced this is one of the best adventures in Thailand, there's an extra argument.
+The parks cut all electricity at 11:00 pm.
+I distinctively remember waking up in the middle of the night because I needed to go to the bathroom: I walked between the palm trees with the sound of the sea and saw fireflies everywhere.
+It was crazy to look up at the starry sky with big dark palm tree leaves shielding some of it.
+I recommend doing the viewpoint hike (the longer one) the second day and kayaking around the island.
+Oh, and you also get greeted by monkeys if you're an early bird, so if you weren't convinced this is one of Thailand's best adventures, there's that extra argument.

-Koh Yao Noi is a laid-back, unspoiled paradise, and one of Thailand's best kept secrets.
-The island is relatively small, quiet and underdeveloped, and there's nothing much to do there except for relaxing.
-I went there with my family, we got a vila in front of the beach, and I would wake up each day at sunrise, have a 5k run along the beach, have breakfast with my family, and take my motorbike (200 bahts a day) to go and explore the island either alone or with my brother.
-The roads are extremely well taken care of, and traveling by motorbike will give you the opportunity to see beaches, rice fields, water buffalos and every animal in between.
-The island itself is located near Phang Nga Bay and you can arrange tours from wherever you're staying to it.
-There are 5 starts accommodations as well as economic hostels available.
-Check out this post for more unspoiled islands: 10 lesser known islands in Thailand.
+Koh Yao Noi is a laid-back, unspoiled paradise and one of Thailand's best-kept secrets.
+The island is relatively small, quiet, and underdeveloped, and there's nothing much to do there except for relaxing.
+I went there with my family, we got a vila in front of the beach, and I would wake up each day at sunrise, have a 5k run along the coast, have breakfast with my family, and take my motorbike (200 bahts a day) to go and explore the island either alone or with my brother.
+The roads are extremely well taken care of, and traveling by motorbike will give you the opportunity to see beaches, rice fields, water buffalos, and every animal in between.
+The island itself is located near Phang Nga Bay, and you can arrange tours from wherever you're staying to it.
+There are five stars accommodations as well as economic hostels available.
+Check out this post for more unspoiled islands: 10 lesser-known islands in Thailand.

-Hundreds of tourists flock to Maya Bay, Phi Phi island, every day, to swim and snorkel in its beautiful water, and snap a picture by its stunning rock formations.
-The trip to the bay is a great experience itself but can be ruined due to the number of people you find there (Thailand tourism is hardcore) when you finally reach the beach.
+Hundreds of tourists flock to Maya Bay Phi Phi island every day to swim and snorkel in its beautiful water and snap a picture by its stunning rock formations.
+The trip to the bay is a great experience itself but can be ruined because of the number of people you find there (Thailand tourism is hardcore) when you finally reach the beach.
 A great alternative is the following: Maya Bay tours.
-They're basically the only company that has the right to go to Maya bay after closing hours (around 5:30 pm), plus their trip has a maximum number of 20 people per night so it makes it that much more of a unique activity in Thailand that is usually so overpopulated with tourists.
-The trip includes snorkeling, a BBQ (In the bay! you'll be the only people there), and sleeping (everything is provided) either in one of the ship's cabins or by the starry skies on the top deck (my personal favorite as there is no light pollution).
-The next day you also have the opportunity to relax by the beach before any tourists hit the spot.
+They're the only company that has the right to go to Maya bay after closing hours (around 5:30 pm), plus their trip has a maximum number of 20 people per night, so it makes it that much more of a unique activity in Thailand that is usually so overpopulated with tourists.
+The trip includes snorkeling, a BBQ (In the bay! you'll be the only people there), and sleeping either in one of the ship's cabins or by the starry skies on the top deck (my personal favorite as there is no light pollution).
+The next day, you also can relax by the beach before any tourists hit the spot.

 This is probably one of the best experiences I have had in my life.
-In December 2015, I volunteered at this safari park zoo with 2 of my friends for 3 weeks, and these weeks contain some of the most amazing memories I have formed.
-We slept in a room with our own toilet, would wake up at 6:00 am every day, had breakfast together with the other zoo volunteers and each went our separate ways to our assigned tasks of the day.
+I volunteered at this safari park zoo with 2 of my friends for three weeks, and these weeks contain some of the most amazing memories I have formed.
+We slept in a room with a private toilet, would wake up at 6:00 am every day, had breakfast together with the other zoo volunteers, and each went our separate ways to our assigned tasks of the day.
 There are several volunteering tracks to choose from: Cubs, where you will take care of baby lions/tigers/leopards (minimum of 1 week required), Big cats, where you will learn to take care and train the 'teenage' lions/tigers/leopards ( minimum of 4 weeks required), General team, where you'll have a combination of taking care of the cubs, the rescue animals, elephants, and other safari animals (minimum of 3 days).
-I really recommend staying as long as you can, you won't be able to develop a relationship with the animals in just a few days, but going in on 1 week, the cubs were running to me each time I entered their area, they would snuggle up to me and even sleep on my chest.
-Now, as a disclaimer, this isn't the best zoo in the world, every business has its pros and cons, but I can guarantee that the volunteer program is extremely beneficial to the animals and the park itself, we would sometimes spend up to 15 hours a day to keep everything running and try to improve the current situations, volunteers even sometimes donated some of their own money to construct new and better enclosures, and although the park still has a long way to go, it's on its way to somewhere positive.
+I recommend staying as long as you can; you won't develop a relationship with the animals in just a few days.
+Personally, after about a week, the cubs were running to me each time I entered their area, and they would snuggle up to me and even sleep on my chest.
+Now, as a disclaimer, this isn't the best zoo in the world.
+Every business has its pros and cons, but I can guarantee that the volunteer program is hugely beneficial to the animals.
+In the park itself, we would sometimes spend up to 15 hours a day to keep everything running and improve current situations.
+Volunteers even sometimes donated some of their own money to construct new and better enclosures.
+Although the park still has a long way to go, it's on its way to somewhere positive.

 6-modern day Jurassic park